Installation manual Zivver OWA add-in

 Installation

-You can install the Zivver OWA add-in via either Microsoft 365 admin center or PowerShell.
-Both are explained in this manual.
+You can install the Zivver OWA add-in via the Microsoft 365 admin center or using PowerShell.
+Both methods are explained in this manual.

-Deploy and configure the Zivver OWA add-in via Microsoft 365 admin center
+Deploy and configure the Zivver OWA add-in via the Microsoft 365 admin center

 1. Log in to the Microsoft 365 admin center.